Citytracking/dotspotting/README.FLAMEWORK.md

 Moving forward we imagine the code being written in such a way that it can support a limited number of additional databases or search engines, assuming they've been installed and configured by users, with little more effort than adding specific configuration variables.
 Before you start asking all the obvious questions, the answer is probably: We don't know yet but it seems like a good plan so we'll try to figure out a way to make it work.

+We're not actively working on this architecture yet but are thinking about as we go, with an eye towards supporting the following:

 **[MySQL](http://www.mysql.com/)**